 Unless you’ve been living under a rock, you’ve probably heard a little something about COVID-19.
 Hopefully all of you are staying safe and sane during all of the crazy.
-Like many of you, I’ve been spending a lot of time trying to distract myself (mostly from being trapped in a house with my family for over a week) with anything and everything, especially books.
+Like many of you, I’ve been spending a lot of time trying to distract myself with anything and everything.
+But especially books.
+Because being stuck in a house with my family for a week is not fun.

 But not all books are a great distraction from the pandemic, even though they may be great books.
 Case in point: the five books below.
 All of which I loved, but might not be the best things to read right now.

 There’s been a lot of talk about this one lately, and for good reason.
 It’s a post apocalyptic novel about the people left after a virus – that spreads quickly and causes fever, cough, and respiratory distress – wipes out 99% of the population.
 It’s an absolutely incredible book – seriously one of my all-time favorites – but I would absolutely not recommend reading it right now.
 I mean, unless you want to be more paranoid what might happen in the near future (which hopefully is not the literal apocalypse).
 May cause nightmares in the current climate.
 But when this is over, absolutely read it.